Hosting a Code Club at your venue

-Arrange to meet your volunteer and check that you are happy for them to work in your school or venue once a week.
+Arrange to meet your volunteer, find out more about them and check that you are happy for them to work in your school or venue once a week.

 Discuss the timings and size of club.
 Agree to who is sorting out the DBS check and insurance (you or STEM Ambassadors).
 It is your responsibility to ensure your volunteer has had the correct checks and is fully insured.
 See our Terms and Conditions.